mavost/docuserver/virtualization.md

 ---

-## Running VW-ware machine images on QEMU/KVM
+## Running VMware machine images on QEMU/KVM
 - in case of thin-provisioned images, firstly convert the image to a monolithic flatfile
     [VMware - Virtual Disk Manager - Manual](https://www.vmware.com/pdf/VirtualDiskManager.pdf)
     > -t [0|1|2|3|4|5] Specifies the virtual disk type.
 This option is required when you create or convert a virtual disk.
 Choose one of the following types: